 Signaling a stronger regulatory stance on deployed algorithms, the FTC highlights some of the issues with AI bias and unfair treatment and states that existing FTC regulations – such as the Fair Credit Reporting Act, the Equal Credit Opportunity Act, and the FTC ACT – all still apply and will be enforced with algorithmic decision-making.

-The FTC outlined a set of tenets and recommendations for well-controlled algorithm deployments and this document serves as a pragmatic checklist for enterprises to consider when setting up their AI governance for deploying machine learning models to be in compliance with FTC regulations.
+The FTC outlined a set of tenets and recommendations for well-controlled algorithm deployments and this post serves as a pragmatic checklist for enterprises to consider when setting up their AI governance for deploying machine learning models to be in compliance with FTC regulations.